 You can save 30% on your first auto-ship with Chewy, and then save an additional 5-10% on every shipment after that thanks to their generous discount program!
 It’s the best place to buy pet food.

-The Verdict: Halo is the best cat food for older cats with bad teeth and a tight budget.
+Halo is the best cat food for older cats with bad teeth and a tight budget.

-How can you help save your cat’s remaining teeth?
+How to save your cat’s remaining teeth

 While brushing your senior cat’s teeth is certainly a challenge, it’s worthwhile to do so to save your cat’s remaining teeth.
 If you can commit to doing it a few times per week, then your cat’s dental health will be that much better for it.